noobconner21/go-todo-api/README.md

 # Todo API

-A simple REST API for managing todo items built with Go and the Gin web framework.
+A lightweight, high-performance REST API for managing todo items, built with Go and the Gin web framework.
+This API provides a clean and intuitive interface for creating, reading, and updating todo items with real-time status management.

+Perfect for learning Go web development, building productivity applications, or as a foundation for more complex task management systems.
+The API follows RESTful conventions and returns JSON responses, making it easy to integrate with any frontend framework or mobile application.

 ## Features